 Interesting Facts About Apple For Kids

-- Apples look as beautiful as flowers.
-But did you know that they actually are a part of the rose family?
+- Whether red, green, or golden, all apples look as beautiful as flowers.
+But did you know they are part of the Rose family?
 Isn’t it a real connection!

 - How many varieties of apples exist?
 You might say a 100.
 But actually, there are almost 8,000 different varieties of apples, the largest variety of fruit to exist.